Demonstration of deuterium's enhanced sensitivity to symmetry violations governed by the Standard-Model Extension

 Distortions of the line shape are caused by imperfections.
 The following empirical modifications are made to Eq.~(\ref{eq:RabiIdeal}) to account for those.
-The Rabi-type line shape is extended by an asymmetry parameter $\xi$, which enters by rewriting $\frac{\Delta\Omega}{\Omega_\text{R}} \rightarrow \frac{\Delta\Omega}{\Omega_\text{R} + \xi \Delta\Omega}$.
-Furthermore, a Lorentzian background is added: $\mathcal{F}_\text{L}=( 1+(\frac{\Delta \Omega + \Omega_\text{L}}{\Gamma} )^2 )^{-1}$, with a width $\Gamma$ and a frequency-offset $\Omega_\text{L}$. $\mathcal{F}_\text{R}$ and $\mathcal{F}_\text{L}$ are combined with a weighing factor $\rho$ on the Lorentz contribution and then scaled to the directly measured probability ($\mathcal{P}_\text{meas}=1-R_\sigma/\overline{R}_\text{ref}$, compare main text) by a multiplier $\lambda$ and constant offset $\kappa$.
+The Rabi-type line shape is extended by an asymmetry parameter $\xi$, which enters by rewriting $\Delta\Omega / \Omega_\text{R} \rightarrow \Delta\Omega / ( \Omega_\text{R} + \xi \Delta\Omega) $.
+Furthermore, a Lorentzian background is added: $\mathcal{F}_\text{L}=[ 1+(\Delta \Omega + \Omega_\text{L})^2 / \Gamma^2 ]^{-1}$, with a width $\Gamma$ and a frequency-offset $\Omega_\text{L}$. $\mathcal{F}_\text{R}$ and $\mathcal{F}_\text{L}$ are combined with a weighing factor $\rho$ on the Lorentz contribution and then scaled to the directly measured probability ($\mathcal{P}_\text{meas}=1-R_\sigma/\overline{R}_\text{ref}$, compare main text) by a multiplier $\lambda$ and constant offset $\kappa$.
 Hence, the resulting empirical probability fit-function has 9 parameters:

 In Fig.~\ref{fig:camp1HighStatFit}, the Rabi and Lorentz part of the fit function are illustrated.
-The parameters $\xi,\Omega_\text{R},\tau_\text{int},\rho,\Omega_\text{L}$, and $\Gamma$ get fixed by a fit to high statistic spectra, which are obtained by averaging all spectra of each campaign for both $\sigma$ transition.
+The parameters $\xi,\Omega_\text{R},\tau_\text{int},\rho,\Omega_\text{L}$, and $\Gamma$ are predetermined by fits to high-statistic spectra, which are obtained by averaging all spectra of each campaign for both $\sigma$ transitions.
 The values are summarized in Tab.~\ref{tab:fitparameters1}.
+A quantitative interpretation of Rabi-type line shape parameters is not meaningful, as the Lorentz-type background is introduced ad-hoc.
 The parameters $\xi$ and $\Omega_\text{L}$ control asymmetries.
 Therefore they are sign-opposite for the $\sigma_1$ and $\sigma_2$ transitions as their line shapes are mirrored due to sign-opposite Zeeman shifts.
 Deviations between parameters for the two resonances of the same campaign are within uncertainties, while tensions exist between the campaigns.
 Slight changes of static and RF field properties in combination with correlation between fit parameters can explain those.
-The final analysis applies the empirical function based on the mean values tabulated in the last column to fit all measured resonances.
-The use of the parameter values of either campaign \#1 or campaign \#2 produces the same results for the complex amplitudes within 5\% of the statistical uncertainty.
+The final analysis applies the empirical function with only three open fit parameters ($\nu^\text{c},\lambda,\kappa$) and the other six predetermined parameters fixed to the mean values tabulated in the last column of Tab.~\ref{tab:fitparameters1}.
+Examples of this three-parameter fit are illustrated in Fig.~\ref{fig:threeparameterfitsexamples} for resonance pairs of each campaign.
+The use of the parameter values of either campaign \#1 or \#2 produces the same results for the complex amplitudes within 5\% of the statistical uncertainty. \\